Vaibhav-777/Liquibase-project/README.md

 Prerequisites:

-1. Liquibase
-   You must have liquibase installed in your system

-2. MySQL
-   You must have mySql installed in your system
+1. You must have Liquibase and MySQL installed in your system

-3. Download the mySql Connector jar
+2. Download the mySql Connector jar

 Steps to run the project